 5 Banana peels eat away the wart

-“You got be kidding me!
+“You got to be kidding me!
 That’s not possible, right?”
 Yes, it is.

-It turns out that the banana peel contains compounds and chemical that will dissolve the wart naturally.
+It turns out that the banana peel contains compounds and chemicals that will dissolve the wart naturally.
 It also has antioxidant properties, and it will help your body fight the virus.